The Banff Challenge: Statistical Detection of a Noisy Signal: Likelihood Inference

 One minus the value of the significance function at $\psi=0$ gives the significance probability for testing the presence of a signal, namely the $p$-value for testing the hypothesis $\psi=0$ against the one-sided hypothesis $\psi>0$.
-In the present example, $\Phi\{r(0)\}=0.837$ and $\Phi\{r^*(0)\}=0.873$, thus giving $p$-values respectively equal to $0.163$ and $0.127$, both weak evidence of a positive signal.
+In the present example, $\Phi\{r(0)\} =0.837$ and $\Phi\{r^*(0)\}=0.873$, thus giving $p$-values respectively equal to $0.163$ and $0.127$, both weak evidence of a positive signal.
 This is hardly surprising, as $y_1=1$: just one event has been observed.

-As explained in \S\ref{liktheory}, the significance function provides lower and upper bounds for any desired confidence level.
+As explained in Section \ref{liktheory}, the significance function provides lower and upper bounds for any desired confidence level.
 Figure \ref{fig1} indicates the choice of lower and upper bounds for level $0.99$.
 In particular, for the modified likelihood root, we get $\Phi\{r^*(\psi^*_{0.01})\}=0.99$ and $\Phi\{r^*(\psi^*_{0.99})\}=0.01$, with $\psi^*_{0.99}=-2.603$ and $\psi^*_{0.01}=36.519$.
 It is possible for these limits to be negative, as happens in the present case for the lower bound.
 In such instances, we take as a limit the maximum $\max(\psi^*_\alpha,0)$ of the actual limit, $\psi^*_\alpha$, and the lower physically admissible value of zero.
 The fact that the lower bound is zero in this case is coherent with the $p$-value for testing a positive signal.
 In fact, a right-tail confidence interval of level $0.99$ in this case contains all possible parameter values, also including $0$; thus it is $[0,+\infty)$.
-A left-tail confidence interval is $[0,36.510)$, although such intervals are not well suited to claim the presence of signal, given the meaning of confidence intervals.
+A left-tail confidence interval is $[0,36.510)$, although its usual interpretation makes it ill-suited to claim the presence of signal.
 The analogous limits obtained using the likelihood root $r(\psi)$ are $\psi_{0.99}=-2.644$ and $\psi_{0.01}=33.835$.

 In extreme situations confidence limits at any standard choice of $\alpha$ may be negative, thus giving confidence intervals including only the value $\psi=0$.
-We see this feature of the method as a perfectly sensible frequentist answer \cite[see also][Example 3.7]{Cox:2006}.
+We see this feature of the method as a perfectly sensible frequentist answer (see also \cite{Cox2006}, Example~3.7).
 In such instances the $p$-value for testing $\psi=0$ against the alternative $\psi>0$ would be very close to $1$, thus strongly suggesting that there is no positive signal.
-However, the fact that no physically realistic parameter value is supported by the observed data also casts doubt on the model.
+However, doubt is cast on the model when no physically realistic parameter value is supported by the observed data.